cyverse/ds-irods-rs-build/README.md

 auth-clerver  irods-svc
 ```

-## Volume Mounts
+## Volume Mount

-The generated container uses two volumes.  `rs-logs` holds the resource server
-log files. `rs-auth` holds the scrambled password used by iRODS to persist
-authentication status of the clerver user.
+The generated container uses one volume, `rs-auth`.
+It holds the scrambled password used by iRODS to persist authentication status of the clerver user.

 ## Prerequisites